 You don't need to create a special code (glue code) to search the DOM for items with certain IDs and manually update the HTML since when the model is modified, the views are updated as well.
 Backbone.js provides a robust API of enumerable methods for creating client-side web apps, declarative event handling for views, and a RESTful JSON interface to link it all to your current API.

-and drawbacks.
+In conclusion of the above, all frontend development frameworks have their own set of benefits and drawbacks.
 If one framework is the best fit for a project, another, although being a fantastic tool, may be completely wrong.
 As a result, you should carefully analyze your project requirements before beginning development and pick the framework that is most suited to your needs.

 Build projects to learn more about the frameworks listed above.
 Apart from the five frameworks discussed above, there are several additional essential and helpful frameworks that you will get acquainted with as you begin working on projects.
 What an ambitious developer needs to do is learn by doing!!
 Because there are so many frontend frameworks to pick from, you may be unsure which one to choose.
 In all circumstances, it is advisable to first examine the issue statement and then select the appropriate framework for your project.